[3.16] Lancing Steel Raider | SoftCore | From leveling to end-game guide | Sword go BRRRRR

 Eventually you'll get to the epilogue and that's where part of the stuff that defines what kind of build you're going for is!

-If yes, get rings with high life, good res, an open preffix slot to craft Non-channeling skills have -X to mana cost AND T1 Hunter influence mod Life gained for each Enemy hit by your attacks
+If yes, get rings with high life, good res, T1 Hunter influence mod Life gained for each Enemy hit by your attacks and, preferably, an open preffix slot to craft Non-channeling skills have -X to mana cost.

 If you want to embrace this playstyle, remember to get one of the rings as double influence with Elder's Trigger Level X Poacher's Mark when you Hit a Rare or Unique Enemy besides hunter's life gained on hit, this will give you even more Life Gain on Hit.

 Do you want to simply erase threats before they kill you?

 For that just get rings with phys dmg to attacks, life, good resistances and an open prefix slot to craft Non-channeling skills have -9 to mana cost(if you're not using Lifetap).